makersacademy/takeaway-challenge/README.md

 - The program works with Ruby and the Twilio gem ``` gem install twilio ``` or ``` bundle install ``` if you have bundler.<br>
 Once installed the program is run from the command line inside the project directory, simply ``` require './lib/takeaway' ``` from an irb or pry prompt.
 - Then create an object to hold an instance of ``` Takeaway.new ```<br>
-From there the following commands are available :
+From there the following commands are available :<br>
   - ```.view_menu``` to see the current list of delights.
   - ```.place_order``` to add an item to your order.
 Supply a second integer argument if you want to add more than one.
   - ```.view_order``` to view the items currently in your order and the total price of the order.